Rogerskelamen/nvim.lua/README.md

 ## LSP

+### Add a LSP

+Cause I use [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) for my lspconfig management, you should notice that mason.nvim package names are not paired with lspconfig server names in the APIs.
+There is a [manual](https://github.com/williamboman/mason-lspconfig.nvim/blob/main/doc/server-mapping.md) for all the mappings.

+For example, if you want to install `vue-language-server` using mason.nvim, you should add `volar` instead in `servers` at `user/lsp/mason.lua`

+### Configuration

 If you want to configure the behavior of your lsp, please see this [manual](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md), or you can type `:h lspconfig-all`.

 Take pyright for example, you should find 'pyright' in the [manual](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md), on that pyright section, you find there a repo on first line, click it and it will lead you to the [pyright official repo](https://github.com/microsoft/pyright).
 In that repo, you can find [a manual about how to set pyright](https://github.com/microsoft/pyright/blob/main/docs/settings.md), then you just follow the manual to do your preferred configuration.